Cephalopod: Vision

-Most cephalopods rely on vision to detect predators and prey, and to communicate with one another.
+Most cephalopods rely on vision to detect predators and prey and to communicate with one another.
 Consequently, cephalopod vision is acute: training experiments have shown that the common octopus can distinguish the brightness, size, shape, and horizontal or vertical orientation of objects.
-The morphological construction gives cephalopod eyes the same performance as shark eyes, however their construction differs, as cephalopods lack a cornea and have an everted retina.
+The morphological construction gives cephalopod eyes the same performance as shark eyes; however, their construction differs, as cephalopods lack a cornea and have an everted retina.
 Cephalopods' eyes are also sensitive to the plane of polarization of light.
 Unlike many other cephalopods, nautiluses do not have good vision; their eye structure is highly developed, but lacks a solid lens.
 They have a simple "pinhole" eye through which water can pass.
 Instead of vision, the animal is thought to use olfaction as the primary sense for foraging, as well as locating or identifying potential mates.

-Surprisingly, given their ability to change color, all octopuses and most cephalopods are considered to be color blind.
+All octopuses and most cephalopods are considered to be color blind.
 Coleoid cephalopods (octopus, squid, cuttlefish) have a single photoreceptor type and lack the ability to determine color by comparing detected photon intensity across multiple spectral channels.
 When camouflaging themselves, they use their chromatophores to change brightness and pattern according to the background they see, but their ability to match the specific color of a background may come from cells such as iridophores and leucophores that reflect light from the environment.
-They also produce visual pigments throughout their body, and may sense light levels directly from their body.
+They also produce visual pigments throughout their body and may sense light levels directly from their body.
 Evidence of color vision has been found in the sparkling enope squid (Watasenia scintillans).
 It achieves color vision with three photoreceptors, which are based on the same opsin, but use distinct retinal molecules as chromophores: A1 (retinal), A3 (3-dehydroretinal), and A4 (4-hydroxyretinal).
 The A1-photoreceptor is most sensitive to green-blue (484 nm), the A2-photoreceptor to blue-green (500 nm), and the A4-photoreceptor to blue (470 nm) light.

 In 2015, a novel mechanism for spectral discrimination in cephalopods was described.
 This relies on the exploitation of chromatic aberration (wavelength-dependence of focal length).
 Numerical modeling shows that chromatic aberration can yield useful chromatic information through the dependence of image acuity on accommodation.
 The unusual off-axis slit and annular pupil shapes in cephalopods enhance this ability by acting as prisms which are scattering white light in all directions.